westerndigitalcorporation/zonedstorage.io/docs/linux/overview.md

 versions are recommended over others.

 * **Long Term Stable (LTS) Versions** Kernel versions 4.14, 4.19 and 5.4 are
-  long term kernel stable versions which include bug fix backports from fixes in the mainline (development) kernel.
-These versions thus benefit from stability improvements developed for higher versions.
+  long term stable kernel versions that include bug fixes backported from fixes in the mainline (development) kernel.
+These versions benefit from stability improvements that were developed for higher versions.
 Fixes to the zoned-block-device support infrastructure are also backported to these versions.